Simone Torres (All My Children)

-Character history

-Arrival
+Storylines

-Simone Torres arrives in the town of Pine Valley in 2001 at the behest of Edmund Grey in order to aid his brother-in-law Mateo Santos uncover the identity of the drug lord "Proteus".
+Simone Torres in Pine Valley in 2001 at the behest of Edmund Grey in order to aid his brother-in-law Mateo Santos uncover the identity of the drug lord "Proteus".
 An investigative reporter, Simone works to find Proteus's true identity while pretending to be engaged in an affair with Mateo, in order to protect the latter's wife and son from Proteus's wrath.
 Simone falls in love with Mateo, but it is clear his heart lies with his wife Hayley.
 Simone mistakenly believes that a legitimate book publisher is interested in her authoring a book on the investigation.
 Revealing inside information to the publisher, Simone is shocked when it turns out to be a front set up by Vanessa Cortlandt, the real Proteus.
 As a result of Simone's leak, FBI agent Chris Stamp is almost killed.
 A furious Mateo distances himself from Simone.

-Relationships

 Simone moves into the same building as Greenlee Smythe, and Greenlee and Simone become friends.
 Greenlee is preparing for her wedding to Leo du Pres and asks Simone to be her maid of honor.
 Simone is keeping a secret from her friend; she is having an affair with Greenlee's father Roger, who is still married to her mother, Mary.
 While continuing to hide her affair, Simone takes on a job as Greenlee's copy writer/assistant at a cosmetics firm.
 Guilty over betraying Greenlee, Simone eventually ends her affair with Roger, though her feelings are still there.

 Roger is shot on Greenlee and Leo's wedding day and while still alive, accidentally tells Greenlee about his relationship with Simone.
 A furious Greenlee ends their friendship immediately.
 Roger dies shortly after, and Simone spends months trying to gain Greenlee's forgiveness, which she eventually does.

 Devastated at the turn of events, Simone is hospitalized after mixing too much alcohol with pills.
 She is treated at Pine Valley Hospital by Frank Hubbard.
 An attraction develops and the two begin a relationship.
 It is revealed that Simone's brother, Anthony, is in a coma after a drug overdose years earlier.
 Simone tells Frank the story and he becomes troubled and distant from her.
 Simone's estranged father Zeke shows Simone a videotape of her brother's overdose and Frank confesses that he actually shot that tape back when he was an overzealous film student.
 Furious that Frank didn't try to save her brother, Simone breaks up with Frank, and he eventually leaves town.